 If anyone wants the cutting plans for it, you can get them in my free resource library (get a password at the bottom of the page)!
 It’s a custom design, but given that we did it right before Christmas, it’s not terribly difficult to do either.

-Here’s a fun little video of us giving it to him, and all the light sequences we can do:
+Here’s a fun little video of us revealing the shelf and all the light sequences we can do: